AdobeDocs/campaign-standard.en/help/developing/using/data-model-best-practices.md

 This document outlines key recommendations while designing your Adobe Campaign data model.

+>[!NOTE]
+>
+>To create and modify resources in order to extend the Adobe Campaign pre-defined data model, refer to [this section](../../developing/using/key-steps-to-add-a-resource.md).
+>
+>You can find a datamodel representation for the out-of-the-box resources [here](../../developing/using/datamodel-introduction.md).

 ## Overview {#overview}

 Adobe Campaign system is extremely flexible and can be extended beyond the initial implementation.
 However, while possibilities are infinite, it is critical to make wise decisions and build strong foundations to start designing your data model.